-- Collect and weigh 2 random subsamples (for instance 200 grams each) from the mixed remaining sample (after removal of larger organisms). - These 2 subsamples are dedicated to estimation of species composition and abundance.
+- Collect and weigh one random subsample (< 100 g) for metabarcoding from the "mixed remains" after removal of large jellies, fish, etc - put in 10-times icecold (-20 °C) 96% non-denatured ethanol (EtOH) - see procedure for MIK above) - Collect and weigh 2 random subsamples (for instance 200 grams each) from the mixed remaining sample (after removal of larger organisms).
+These 2 subsamples are dedicated to estimation of species composition and abundance.
 The first subsample is first weighed (without excess seawater), and thereafter preserved in seawater with final solution of 4% acid-free formaldehydes in a 1000 mL bottle.
-To ensure a proper preservation of the organisms, their total volume should not exceed more than ca. 1⁄4 of the bottle before adding seawater and fixative.
-The second subsample is just weighed (without excess seawater) and frozen directly at -20 °C in a plastic bag - preferably flatly. - Additional subsampling for metabarcoding is optional (see procedure for MIK above) - Treatment of picked-out (removed) organisms, jellyfish, and registration of data follows the same procedure as for the MIK (described above).
+To ensure a proper preservation of the organisms, their total volume should not exceed more than ca. 1⁄4 of the bottle before adding sea-water and fixative.
+The second subsample is just weighed (without excess sea-water) and frozen directly at -20 °C in a plastic bag - preferably flatly. - Treatment of picked-out (removed) organisms, jellyfish, and registration of data follows the same procedure as for the MIK (described above).